-Storm restoration in Bartonville
+Storm damage restoration in Bartonville

 Bartonville is a village of about 5,950 on the southwest edge of Peoria, sharing Peoria County's storm exposure with none of the larger city's resources for rapid response.
 The county's severe weather record includes 31 confirmed tornadoes since 1950, a destructive EF2 at Elmwood in 2010, and a recurring pattern of derechos - 1998, 2023, and 2024 among the most damaging years - that drive widespread wind damage and extended outages.
 The Illinois River floodplain reaches into parts of the county during high-water years, and flash flooding through creek corridors affects residential areas well away from the main channel.
 From April through June, hail-producing supercells are a near-weekly risk as Gulf moisture pushes north, and winter ice storms reliably snap limbs and damage rooflines across the village's established neighborhoods.
 Storm Damage 911 connects Bartonville homeowners with vetted, licensed local professionals for a free storm-damage assessment.